mahelbir/melperjs/README.md

 # MELPERJS

-Node.js module to use predefined common functions and utilities
+Javascript module to use predefined common functions and utilities

 ## Installation